Healing the Inner Child Trapped by Fear

 - 5 min read

-Around 3pm while browsing through the facebook reels was when Master Shi Heng Yi appeared and talked about resolving or letting go of things from your past.
-He conducted a breathing technique and my mind started to quiet down.
-Next, out of the blue, came Thich Nihat Hanh and he talked about when we push away our fear, we are pushing away an aspect of ourselves, which can only compound our suffering.
-It’s an excerpt of “Beyond Good and Evil | Teaching by Thich Nhat Hanh” where he says:
+Around 3 pm, while browsing Facebook reels, Master Shi Heng Yi appeared to speak about resolving or letting go of past experiences.
+He guided a breathing technique that quieted my mind.
+Suddenly, Thich Nhat Hanh spoke about fear.
+He emphasized that pushing away our fear means rejecting a part of ourselves, which only deepens our suffering.
+Here’s a powerful excerpt from “Beyond Good and Evil | Teaching by Thich Nhat Hanh”:

 Your Fear is Yourself

-And Fighting Your Fear, is Fighting Yourself
+And Fighting Your Fear is Fighting Yourself

-Being Afraid of Your Fear, is Being Afraid of Yourself
+Being Afraid of Your Fear is Being Afraid of Yourself

-So Using the Energy of Mindfulness, to Embrace Your Fear
+So Using the Energy of Mindfulness to Embrace Your Fear

 Represented by the Little Wounded Child Within You